Working Out as a Working Mom: Tips & Tricks to Make it Happen

-Inside: Finding time to exercise as a working mom using multitasking, small pockets of time, and with a little help from technology.
+Inside: Tips and tricks to find time to work out as a working mom using multitasking, small pockets of time, and with a little help from technology.

-Finding time to exercise can seem impossible as a working mom.
+Finding time to work out as a working mom can seem impossible.
 There is no time.
 For anything!

 But in reality, there is a little bit of time.
 Perhaps just the amount of time you need to get in those endorphin boosting calorie-burning activities that leave you feeling good in your heart, your mind, and your jeans.

 So if you are struggling with finding time to exercise in your super busy working mom life, this post is for you!

 I’m not a fitness expert or one of those Instagram moms you’ll see and go “dang… how did she get those arms?”
 I’m not a size 2, nor do I think I ever was.
 Even at birth.
 I was a very large baby.